johnpuddephatt/leedscommunityhomes/_drafts/staff-vacancy-community-led-housing-clh-advisor.md

 There's loads more information about [community led housing]() here.

 Download the full [Job Description ](https://drive.google.com/file/d/1YexPxCco9lcswQxgCjupVnjvcW-8L_fr/view?usp=sharing)here.

+######

-About you .....
+#### About you .......

+You will share our values and commitment to a more community led and cooperative world with a good understanding of the needs of groups and voluntary activity.

+You will need to have a good understanding of community led housing, ideally having previously worked within or alongside a community led housing scheme or schemes.
+You will need to be aware of the different types of community led housing and the five different stages and the needs of groups and schemes at each stage.
+It will be an advantage to be an accredited Community Led Housing Advisor or have undertaken the national course.
+Also, previous expereince of working in the construction industry or social housing sector will be an advantage.

+You'll also need to have the skills listed in the [Job Description](https://drive.google.com/file/d/1YexPxCco9lcswQxgCjupVnjvcW-8L_fr/view?usp=sharing).

+######

+#### Terms and conditions .......

+**Term**: Initially a 12 month fixed term contract

+**Hours**: 4 days per week, flexible working is possible.

+**Salary**: £28,000 PA

+**Holiday**: 25 days per annum plus bank holidays _pro rata_, increasing by a day a year to a maximum of 30 days

+**Responsible to:** CLT Director

+**Responsible for:** no direct reports

+**Location**: Predominantly the LCH office in Cross Green, Leeds, with flexibility to work from home/remotely occasionally if agreed by line manager.
+Some travel around the region and nationally.

+**Probationary period:** 3 months

+**Pension and other conditions/benefits:** statutory levels, e.g. no pension contributions from LCH until 6 months employment

 **What’s it like working at Leeds Community Homes…….?**

-Leeds Community Homes currently has 3 members of staff - who are often out and about.
-We also have some associates working from the office at different times.
-When all 3 are in its busy, but at other times it can be quiet.
-The office is nice and warm, the building is home to LEDA Architects and shared with other organisations including Zero Waste Leeds, the Empty Homes Doctor and Angels.
+Leeds Community Homes currently has 3 members of staff.
+We also have associates working from the office at different times The organisation is overseen by a voluntary Board of Directors.

+LCH’s office is in Cross Green - a 5-10 minute cycle ride from town or 15/20 mins walk from the Minster.
+There’s free parking.
+The building is home to LEDA Architects and shared with other organisations including Zero Waste Leeds, the Empty Homes Doctor and Angels.

 Leeds Community Homes is a great place to work.
 Our values and ethics are really important to us and its essential that everyone who works here shares those.

-LCH prides itself on being a very friendly, open, happy, supportive, informal place to work.
+We pride ourselves on being a very friendly, open, happy, supportive, informal place to work.
 But we have a lot of demands on our time and so we have a lot to do and get through.
-But there’s always a lot of healthy food in the office - be warned!
+There’s always a lot of healthy food in the office - be warned!

-#### **Where is the job?………**

-Based in LCH’s office in Cross Green - a 5-10 minute cycle ride from town or 15/20 mins walk from the Minster.
-There’s parking outside the building.
-The job will mainly be office based but can at times be worked remotely by agreement.